 Construction Engineering and Management

 The annual value of construction in the united states is around $1.3 trillion, making the construction industry one of the main pillars of the economy.
-To effectively create our built environment, the Construction Engineering and Management focus area prepares students to manage the design, planning, construction and operation of projects, ranging from buildings to infrastructure systems.
-Furthermore, students learn different techniques to assess, and significantly improve the performance of such construction projects.
+To effectively create our built environment, the Construction Engineering and Management focus area prepares students to manage the design, planning, construction, and operation of projects, ranging from buildings to infrastructure systems.
+Furthermore, students learn different techniques to assess, significantly improving the performance of such construction projects.

 → Expert Faculty: Dr. Michael Ibrahim

 When creating our built environment, construction often occurs on the surface or within the ground, either onshore or offshore.
 This is why geotechnical knowledge is essential, as it investigates the engineering behavior of earth materials.
-The Geotechnical focus area prepares students to use the principles and methods of soil mechanics and rock mechanics, among others, to sustainably solve engineering problems and design engineering works.
+The Geotechnical focus area prepares students to use the principles and methods of soil mechanics and rock mechanics, among others, to solve engineering problems and design engineering works sustainably.

 → Expert Faculty: Dr. Maryam Nazari, Dr. Rupa Purasinghe, and Dr. Tonatiuh Rodriguez-Nikl

 Water is essential for life.
-This is why, we carefully design different systems, as part of our built environment, to ensure water availability when needed, while conserving and sustainably managing our water resources.
-The Water Resources focus area prepares students to design such systems, while encouraging students to analyze the impacts of climate variability on long-term surface and subsurface water, water storage, ecosystems, and water quality using novel modeling techniques and the integration of advanced observation data.
+This is why we carefully design different systems as part of our built environment to ensure water availability when needed while conserving and sustainably managing our water resources.
+The Water Resources focus area prepares students to design such systems while encouraging students to analyze the impacts of climate variability on the long-term surface and subsurface water, water storage, ecosystems, and water quality using novel modeling techniques and the integration of advanced observation data.

 → Expert Faculty: Dr. Gustavo Menezes, and Dr. Sonya Lopez